eqmvii/echat/README.md

 # EQMVII-React-Express-Starter

-This is a starter for a simple express server connected to a React front end.
-The React app can be developed using the Create React App hot reloading dev server, then built and deployed for the backend server on Heroku.
+This is a starter for a simple express server connected to a React front end prepped for Heroku deployment.
+The React front end can be developed using the Create React App hot reloading dev server, then built and deployed and served from the backend server for deployment on Heroku.

 # Startup, Development, and Deployment

-### Install dependencies
+### Install dependencies:

 Install/update Node.js and npm globally (find docs online)